Particular/docs.particular.net/nservicebus/scalability-and-ha/scale-out.md

 It is up to the sender to choose if it is going to treat the endpoint as a whole (and send its messages to `Sales` queue) or address individual instances (e.g. `Sales-Red`, `Sales-Green`, `Sales-Blue`).

-In the first case the the scaling out is done by means of competing consumers.
+In the first case the the scaling out happens by means of competing consumers.
 In the second case it is realised by sender using a round-robin algorithm to balance the load on receiver instances.
 Both scale out approaches are supported by all transports, but some transports are better suited for one or the other.

 ### MSMQ